Academic Results 2017-18

 Although at WOTH we do not overestimate the importance of academic assessments, it is always pleasing to see our children doing well and having their hard work pay off with positive results.
 Last year was no exception and as well as some great achievements in music, drama and sport there were also some academic successes worth celebrating!

 Progress scores from KS1 were similarly satisfying.
-In all subjects our progress figures were significantly higher than the national average and also considerably higher than the average for other outstanding schools.
+In all subjects our progress figures were considerably above than the national average and also higher than the average for other outstanding schools.

 In Year 1 the children take a phonics assessment in June.
-We were pleased to report that 94% of children in that class achieved the required standard.
-This is considerably higher than the national average for 2016 of 81%.
+We were pleased to report that 97% of children in that class achieved the required standard.
+This is considerably higher than the national average of 82%.

 These results are well deserved but also hard earned.
 Well done to all children and staff for their continued hard work and commitment to our core values which enable us to produce such well rounded, polite, compassionate, resilient, independent and capable young children.